The Aberdeen Brewing

 Hemrich Bros.
 Brewery in Seattle.|

 North Coast Products - In 1918 a new business entity was formed when the Aberdeen Brewing Co. was dissolved, and the North Coast Products Co. purchased $2,091.46 worth of bottles and $1,753.50 worth of signs from the old company.
-Elmer Hemrich remained vice-president and treasurer, and continued manufacturing soda waters, cereal beverages and ice.
+Elmer Hemrich remained vice-president and treasurer, and continued manufacturing ice, soda waters, and a cereal beverage called "Hop Jack."

 Ice Delivery Company - In 1920 the ice manufacturing part of the business was sold to Russell G. Hall, who had established the Hoquiam Ice Co. eight years earlier.
 However, in 1924, the entire plant was sold to Hall, and North Coast Products was liquidated.
 This divestiture allowed the Hemrichs to concentrate on their new ventures.
 They established the Surf Packing Company, with razor clam canneries in Grays Harbor and Alaska.
 There was even a Hemrich Bait Co., in Aberdeen for a short time.